Best daily deals

 The microphone in the Apple AirPods Max is really good when used with the right (Apple) devices.
 Otherwise, the AirPods Max doesn’t always do a great job of relaying voices.
 Your mileage may vary.
 Background noise isn’t suppressed particularly well, and it can also cause voices to drop out.

-Apple has added some software features with iOS 17 to pad up the feature list.
+Apple added some software features to iOS 17 to pad up the feature list.
 There is a new Adaptive Audio listening mode, which dynamically blends Transparency mode and ANC.
 A new “Conversation Awareness” lowers the volume of the content being played when the user begins speaking to someone nearby.
-They also enhance the voice in front and reduce background noise.
+It also enhances the voice in front and reduces background noise.
 There is also a Personalized Volume feature that uses machine learning to understand environmental conditions and volume selections over time.

 Apple AirPods Pro (2nd generation) microphone demo (Ideal conditions):